 - WordPress Vs. Joomla Vs. Drupal: Key Differences

 - How to Choose the Right CMS?

-WordPress is the world's most popular open source and free to use CMS.
-It started as just blogging platform, but now it has added feature significantly over the years.
+WordPress is the world’s most popular open source and free-to-use CMS.
+It started as a blogging platform, but now it has significantly added features over the years.
 Today it is emerging as the complete content management software.
-To work on WordPress, you need to install it on a web server.
+To work on WordPress, you must install it on a web server.

-Joomla is another popular CMS which allows you to build a website and various types of business-oriented online application.
-It runs smoothly on the most web serves without any issues because it is easy to use and highly extensive free to use CMS tool.
+Joomla is another popular CMS that allows you to build a website and various types of business-oriented online applications.
+It runs smoothly on most web servers without any issues because it is easy to use and a highly extensive free-to-use CMS tool.

 |Release Date||Released in 2003||Released in 2005||Released in 2001|